 Participating students receive the equivalent of four units per semester (16 credits), provided all coursework is completed, all required exams are taken, final papers are submitted.
 Students must take three, four-point courses at Murdoch University, for an equivalent of four-unit Clark semester.
 One course must be in Australian Studies.
 Students are eligible to enroll in any course for which they are qualified, with the exception of a very few specialized subjects.
 Please check with the Study Abroad Office to ensure credit transferability of credit.

 Your student account will be billed for Clark tuition each semester that you are abroad, and Clark will pay your tuition/academic fees to CIEE.
+You will be billed a one-time $1000 study abroad fee which will appear on your tuition bill.
 You will be billed by CIEE directly for your housing, and you will need to provide for your own meals (i.e. cooking or purchasing meals) if not included.
 Books, non-academic fees, visa, and travel expenses are your responsibility.
 You are also responsible for all of your personal expenses and for your pocket money while abroad.
 Remember that there might be a whole array of fees while at Murdoch University for using the gym, clubs, computers, laundry, transportation, books, cell phones, etc. These fees vary from year to year and we recommend that you check the website of your host institution to see if further information is available.
 Any additional expenses related to individual courses, such as travel, are also your responsibility.

 You will receive an invoice from Clark's Student Accounts Department, indicating that the tuition payment will be due by mid-July for the fall and mid-December for the spring.
 The exact due date will appear on your bill.
 Failure to satisfy your financial obligation to Clark University by the due date may result in your withdrawal from the program.
 Failure to satisfy your financial obligations to your host institution may result in no transcript being issued for your participation in their program.